 Easy-to-guess passwords may result in your devices and identity being stolen.
 With that said, take that extra time to craft strong passwords for all of your accounts, especially the important ones like your email, bank, and social media.
 Your devices should also be protected with a password of some sort so that people who get a hold of them won’t be able to gain access so easily.
 Never share your passwords with anyone, and avoid using the same password for multiple accounts and devices.
 Change them frequently whenever possible for optimal safety.

 Wondering what a strong password looks like?
 The best ones have at least 12 characters and are a mix of letters, numbers, and special characters.
 If you don’t know where to start, you can always rely on programs available that generate and store complex passwords for you.
-We recommend Norton’s Identity Safe Password Generator.
+We recommend our password security tool.

 Use Public Wi-Fi Carefully